 While in the Athens Airport, I had come across an ad saying –

 “Skip the must-do, go with your instinct.”

-Where to stay – If you have room in your budget, Santorini is the place to splurge – Fira, Oia and Imerovigli are strewn with boutique hotels, with private pools and views of the caldera.
+If you have room in your budget, Santorini is the place to splurge – Fira, Oia and Imerovigli are strewn with boutique hotels offering private pools and views of the caldera.
 We chose to stay at the budget-appropriate and extremely pleasant Onar Rooms, which is a two-minute walk from the Black Beach at Perissa, and the Perissa bus terminal.
 We spent our first night on the island at Zorbas Hotel in Pirgos, as this was closer to the port (we took the night ferry).
 The property is beautiful, and quite reasonably priced.

 We ended our two week trip at Athens.
 A final drink at Drunk Sinatra, some Latin American food, much lighter wallets, camera rolls and minds full of memories later, we bid adieu to our perfect Greek summer.

 Greece is a masterpiece of seas, stories, and dreams.
-Its hospitable spirit is a testament to the resilience of its people who have endured so much – from volcanic eruptions and earthquakes, to the occupation of the country by Nazi Germany and Fascist Italy, and the current economic crises that has led to this multifaceted land to throw open its arms to tourism.
-There are many undiscovered gems, unexplored trails, uncharted caverns, and unshared stories that define Greece – solidifying our belief that this country was indeed crafted by and for the Gods.
+Its hospitable spirit is a testament to the resilience of its people who have endured so much – from volcanic eruptions and earthquakes, to the occupation of the country by the then Nazi Germany and Fascist Italy, and the current economic crises that has led to this multifaceted land to throw open its arms to tourism.
+There are many undiscovered gems, unexplored trails, uncharted caverns, and muted stories that define Greece – solidifying our belief that this country was indeed crafted by and for the gods.